Existential-Kernel/Existential-Kernel/README.md

 <div><a href="#"><img src="assets/bumper.png"></a></div>

 **Stuff about me**
-- I do system programming and library developement in C++
+- I do system programming and library development in C++
 - I regret not learning C first 😕
 - Interested in LLVM, VM design, malware, and CPU vulnerabilities
 - Demotivated and exhausted af